-Welcome to the PAS: APAL website!
-See About PAS:APAL for an overview of our organization.
+Welcome to website of The International Society for Landscape, Place, & Material Culture!
+See our About page for an overview of our organization.
 Special announcements appear at right and left.
 Links to our publications may be found in the menu bar above, which, with its drop-down menus, contains links to every page on the site.
 Enjoy!

-We're pleased to share these images from the recent Mohawk Valley, New York Conference.
-Click any image for a larger view and/or to view the photos as a slide show.
-(Use the arrow keys on your keyboard to move through the slideshow, if you wish.)
-See more photos from the conference.
+We're pleased to share these images from 2014’s Oklahoma City, Oklahoma Conference.
+Click any image for a larger view and/or view the photos as a slide show. using your keyboard’s arrow keys.

 Return to top

 The Saturday field trip gang poses for the traditional group photo on the steps of the Guthrie Carnegie Library.
 These steps were the site of the symbolic marriage of Mr. Oklahoma Territory to Miss Indian Territory in 1907.